bonitasoft/bonita-doc/md/Bonita_platform_setup.md

 * `pull`, to retrieve the current configuration

-  It gets the current configuration of Bonita BPM Platform from the database and saves it locally in the `platform_conf/current` folder.
+  It gets the current configuration of Bonita Platform from the database and saves it locally in the `platform_conf/current` folder.
-  **Note:** You must pull the configuration from the database every time you need to update your license file or edit the configuration of Bonita BPM Platform.
+  **Note:** You must pull the configuration from the database every time you need to update your license file or edit the configuration of Bonita Platform.
 Since some information is inserted by the platform itself in the database, this prevents database inconsistency.

   Eg. `setup.sh pull`

-* `push`, to update the configuration of Bonita BPM Platform, and update your license
+* `push`, to update the configuration of Bonita Platform, and update your license

   It gets the platform configuration you have edited locally in the folder `platform_conf/current` folder and pushes it to the database.
-  To make the platform take your changes into account, you must (re-)start Bonita BPM Platform.
+  To make the platform take your changes into account, you must (re-)start Bonita Platform.

   Eg. `setup.sh push`

 ::: warning
-Note that the *Platform Setup tool* does not need Bonita BPM Server to be running for the configuration to be updated.
+Note that the *Platform Setup tool* does not need Bonita Server to be running for the configuration to be updated.
 However, the server needs to be restarted for the changes to be taken into account.
 :::

 Type `setup help` or `setup help <command>` to get detailed help on the tool syntax or on a specific command.